KitKat1930/Learning_Python/README.md

 •	Double click on the folder

 •	In the address bar type “cmd” and hit ENTER

-•	You should see a window pop up that looks like the following image: